The owls are not what they seem.

 Who answered the door in Laura Palmer’s dream?

-I think that Mrs. Tremond knew exactly who Cooper and Laura were when she opened the door.
-And I think she knew, as per The Fireman’s instructions, that Judy would soon appear in the house and that their own sacrifice is near.
-Together, they only have “one chance” for Laura’s scream weapon.
+I think that Mrs. Tremond knew exactly who Laura and Dale were when she opened the door.
+And I think she knew, as per the Fireman’s instructions, that Judy would soon appear in the house and that their own sacrifice was nearing.

 What happened in Twin Peaks when Laura disappeared in the forest?

-What happened in the real-world Twin Peaks if Laura disappeared in the forest instead of being found murdered?
+If my theory is true, then what happened in the real-world Twin Peaks after Laura disappeared in the forest instead of being found murdered?

 If anything, my sincere hope is that Lucy and Andy’s real son is alive and well in the new version of Twin Peaks.